 Open oven half way through the 16 minutes and then close again for remainder of time.
 Remove from oven and leave to cool.

 There are lots of different fillings for macarons and for the pink ones I would use either raspberry buttercream or white chocolate ganache.
-For the ganache I just heated half a small tub of double cream in a saucepan and then removed from heat before adding 2 and half large cakes of milky bar choc and beating until thick and glossy.
-Pipe ganache onto one macaron before placing another one on top and pushing together like a sandwich.
-I then decorated them with edible gold leaf.
+For the ganache heat a small tub of double cream in a saucepan and then remove from heat and pour over 2 and half large bars of broken up milky bar choc and beat until thick and glossy (if it’s too runny just gradually add a few more squares of choc and pop into microwave, for a few seconds at a time, till melted through) Pipe ganache onto one macaron before placing another one on top and pushing together like a sandwich.
+They can then be decorated them with edible gold leaf if desired.